-Checklist for Admitted Students
+Checklist for Admitted JD Students

 Here you will find the important deadlines and procedures you must follow to secure your seat in the next entering JD class.

-Deadlines and procedures
+Deadlines and Procedures

 IMPORTANT NOTE: We cannot process VISA credit cards via our online payment program.
-We do accept American Express, Mastercard and Discover.
+We do accept American Express, MasterCard and Discover.

-Please Request an Official Transcript.
+Request an Official Transcript

 As required by the American Bar Association, your offer of admission is contingent upon our receipt of an official undergraduate transcript verifying completion of your baccalaureate degree.
 The transcript provided by LSDAS is a photocopy and is not official.
 Please make arrangements to have your official undergraduate transcript mailed directly to us from your undergraduate institution upon completion of your undergraduate degree.
 You may also want to request an official copy for your own records.

 Student Services provides an UNH School of Law community password-protected current housing list online.

 There is no required reading list.
 However, you may want to explore a prep course such as LawBoost Program, a one-week prep course specifically geared to first-year law students.